ExyrianAscendant/ROE-for-Pereo/ExyrianAscendantROE.md

 * Jetpacks: **(Current Status: Not Authorized)**
   - Cannot recharge while in the air.
   - Should only move the avatar a reasonable distance in any direction (the full width of a region is not considered reasonable).
-* Jump packs/ Boost packs: **(Current Status: Not Authorized)**
+* Jump packs/ Boost packs: **Authorized**
-  - Cannot recharge while in the air.
+  - Keep your boostpack reasonable.
+It should be a BOOST pack, not a catapult-yourself-across-the-sim pack.
-  - Should have a minimum recharge time of 3 seconds.
+  - If yours doesn't match well with ours or you don't have one, we provide a copy for free use in the attacker spawn.
+You're welcome to grab one.
-  - Should only move the avatar a reasonable distance in any direction (the full width of a region is not considered reasonable).
+  - If we feel that yours doesn't meet the "reasonable" bar we described above, we reserve the right to ask you to take it off and use the free copy we offer instead.
-* Grapple Hooks: **Now permitted.** Ex's current grapple has a range of 32 meters and a cooldown of 4 seconds.
+* Grapple Hooks: **Permitted.** Ex's current grapple has a range of 32 meters and a cooldown of 4 seconds.
 It would be courteous to ensure your grapples have similar constraints.
 * Sprints:
   - Must be reasonable, and should not be abused to the detriment of fair combat.
 * Diverolls & Dashes: